 A few years ago many professionals who dealt with innovation and futurism started to talk about VUCA.
 Our world was suddenly:

 In such a world, it feels natural that we need to keep up as things change quite fast and some – if not all – of the work we do might become obsolete quite quickly.
-Think of whole industries that virtually disappeared because something else took their place: streaming services taking over blockbuster; flash drives and the cloud over CD-Roms.
-In such a world, if you want to survive, you have to stay relevant and that means to continually invest in your professional development.
+Think of whole industries that virtually disappeared because something else took their place: streaming services taking over Blockbuster; flash drives and the cloud over CD-Roms.
+In such a world, if you want to survive, you have to stay relevant and that means continually investing in your professional development.

 Then 2020 happened.
 Covid-19 struck the world and Jamais Cascio came up with another acronym: